beejjorgensen/bgc/src/bgc_part_3200_fixedint.md

 32-bit type instead because that's just faster.
 So with this, you won't know how big the type is, but it will be least as big as you say.

+How much faster is `fast`?
+Definitely maybe some amount faster.
+Probably.
+The spec doesn't say how much faster, just that they'll be the fastest on this architecture.
+Most C compilers are pretty good, though, so you'll probably only see this used in places where the most possible speed needs to be guaranteed (rather than just hoping the compiler is producing pretty-dang-fast code, which it is).

 Finally, these unsigned number types have a leading `u` to differentiate them.